mpemburn/permissions_ui/README.md

 ## User Interface for Spatie Laravel Permissions
 ![](wiki/user_roles_screenshot.png)

-The **Permissions UI** project shows an approach to creating a User Interface (UI) for the **Spatie Laravel Permissions** package.
+The **Permissions UI** project shows an approach to creating a User Interface (UI) for the **Spatie Laravel-permission** package.
 You can find that marvelous package here:

 https://spatie.be/docs/laravel-permission/v3/introduction